esp-rs/book/src/preface.md

 - **GitHub Discussions**: [Engage with the community](https://github.com/esp-rs/esp-hal/discussions).
 - **Email Support**: Contact the maintainers via <rust.support@espressif.com>.

-We hope this book provides you with the knowledge and confidence to build robust, efficient, and safe embedded applications using Rust on Espressif devices.
+We hope this book provides you with the knowledge and confidence to build robust, efficient, and safe embedded applications using Rust on Espressif products.
 Let's get started!